Atlantic Bubble: Prince Edward Island

-Prince Edward Island has more stringent restrictions than the other provinces and requires advance written approval from the government for travellers from outside of the Atlantic Bubble.
-The island province has established the PEI Pass which requires travellers from outside the province to apply for a special travel visa to enter the province.
-Travellers from outside Atlantic Canada must be fully vaccinated with a Health Canada approved vaccine in order to be exempt from quarantine.
-Travellers are still tested upon entry to the province.
+Prince Edward Island had more stringent restrictions than the other provinces and required advance written approval from the government for travellers from outside of the Atlantic Bubble.
+The island province established the PEI Pass which required travellers from outside the province to apply for a special travel visa to enter the province.
+Travellers from outside Atlantic Canada had to be fully vaccinated with a Health Canada approved vaccine in order to be exempt from quarantine.